cajcrook/makersbnb/README.md

 ## WORK IN PROGRESS

 This repo contains our group project - MakersBnb.
-It is a simple replica of a popular holiday rental website buildt using Python, Flask and Pytest.
+It is a simple replica of a popular holiday rental website build using Python, Flask and Pytest.

 Current functionality:
 - Add user details.